DorcasLanyero/2N/wiki/Game Specification.md

 ## Gameplay

 ### Goals
-The goal of this game is for the user to produce a tile with the highest tile size as defined by the difficulty level (see difficulty level table above.)
+The goal of this game is for the user to produce a tile with the highest tile size as defined by the difficulty level before the board becomes choked with trapped tiles (see difficulty level table above.)

 ### User Skills
 * Ability to use WASD and arrow keys